 - 3.5.1 The Constabulary places a significant value of the capability of leadership.
 Courses are run in-house and available externally, for example via the College of Policing.
-Each individual has a Personal Development Review on a regular basis with their line manager to ensure that any skill gaps are addressed and to discuss opportunities for development. - 3.5.2 The Constabulary regularly reviews the shape of its workforce against the needs of the service in the context of its capacity and capability requirements.
-This then informs a range of strategies, for example; recruitment, retention and people
+Each individual has a Personal Development Review on a regular basis with their line manager to ensure that any skill gaps are addressed and to discuss opportunities for development. - 3.5.2 The Constabulary regularly reviews the shape of its work orce against the needs of the service in the context of its capacity and capability requirements.
+This then informs a range of strategies, for example; recruitment retention and people development in order to provide affective leadership and deploy appropriate resources to meet the needs of services. - 3.5.3 There is an emphasis on the need for high performance, of which resilience and continuous development play key parts both of which factor in the regular discussions between managers and staff.

-- development in order to provide effective leadership and deploy appropriate resources to meet the needs of services. - 3.5.3 There is an emphasis on the need for high performance, of which resilience and continuous development play key parts, both of which factor in the regular discussions between managers and staff. - 3.6 Managing risks and performance through robust internal control and strong public financial management. - 3.6.1 The Constabulary operates a robust Risk Management Strategy, with oversight of those arrangements provided by the Risk and Learning Board and reports to the Joint Audit Committee.
-The Joint Audit Committee has provided significant guidance and advice for the enhancement of the risk management arrangements. - 3.6.2 Each part of the Constabulary has its own Board to identify and manage risks within their part of the organisation and escalate those to the strategic risk register for consideration at the Risk and Learning Board where they meet the threshold. - 3.6.3 Risks jointly held with TVP through collaborations are reviewed at the DCC Collaboration Board and PCC Collaboration Board. - 3.6.4 The Internal Audit Plan provides the mechanism through which the Chief Internal Auditor can ensure most appropriate use of internal audit resources. - 3.6.5 The Internal Audit Plan was developed to operate at a strategic level providing a value adding, and proportionate, level of assurance aligned to the Constabulary's key risks and objectives.
-This includes a periodic review of the Constabulary's risk management processes. - 3.6.6 The Audit Plan remains fluid to ensure Internal Audit's ability to react to the changing needs of the Constabulary. - 3.6.7 The Internal Audit Plan incorporates provision for both proactive and reactive counter fraud and corruption work, which is underpinned by an embedded Counter Fraud & Corruption Strategy and Policy and Anti Bribery Act Policy. - 3.6.8 The delivery of the Internal Audit Plan enables the Chief Internal Auditor to provide an annual report providing an opinion on the overall adequacy and effectiveness of the framework of governance, risk management and control which is reported to the Joint Audit Committee, Police and Crime Commissioner and Chief Constable. - 3.6.9 The Joint Audit Committee is well established and provides independent advice to the Chief Constable and Police and Crime Commissioner.
+- 3.6 Managing risks and performance through robust internal control and strong public financial management. - 3.6.1 The Constabulary operates a robust Risk Management Strategy, with oversight of those arrangements provided by the Risk and Learning Board and reports to the Joint Audit Committee.
+The Joint Audit Committee has provided significant guidance and advice for the enhancement of the risk management arrangements. - 36.2 Each part of the Constabulary has its own Board to identify and manage risks within their part of the organisation and escalate those to the strategic risk register for consideration at the Risk and Learning Board where they meet the threshold. - 3.6.3 Risks jointly held with TVP through collaborations are reviewed at the DCC Collaboration Board and PCC Collaboration Board. - 3.6.4 The Internal Audit Plan provides the mechanism through which the Chief Internal Auditor can ensure most appropriate use of internal audit resources. - 3.6.5 The Internal Audit Plan was developed to operate at a strategic level providing a value adding, and proportionate, level of assurance aligned to the Constabulary's key risks and objectives.
+This includes a periodic review of the Constabulary's risk management processes.

+- 3.6.6 The Audit Plan remains fluid to ensure Internal Audit's ability to react to the changing needs of the Constabulary. - 3.6.7 The Internal Audit Plan incorporates provision for both proactive and reactive counter fraud and corruption work, which is underpinned by an embedded Counter Fraud & Corruption Strategy and Policy and Anti Bribery Act Policy. - 3.6.8 The delivery of the Internal Audit Plan enables the Chief Internal Auditor to provide an annual report providing an opinion on the overall adequacy and effectiveness of the framework of governance, risk management and control which is reported to the Joint Audit Committee, Police and Crime Commissioner and Chief Constable. - 3.6.9 The Joint Audit Committee is well established and provides independent advice to the Chief Constable and Police and Crime Commissioner.
 Members of the Joint Audit Committee have no executive responsibility for the management of the organisation, thus ensuring that they are sufficiently independent to scrutinise and challenge matters brought to their attention.
-This year, the Committee has been provided with an allowance and training budget, enabling members to attend internal meetings of both the Constabulary and the OPCC to observe decision making processes in action. - 3.6.10 The Joint Audit Committee has a clear 'Terms of Reference' providing an effective source of scrutiny, challenge and assurance regarding the arrangements for managing risk and maintaining an effective control environment.
-The terms have been reviewed this year to extend the maximum tenure of the Chair, recognising that the current tenure length would have a negative impact on the efficient operation of the Committee.
+The Committee is provided with an allowance and training budget, enabling members to attend internal meetings of both the Constabulary and the OPCC to observe decision-making processes in action. - 3.6.10 The Joint Audit Committee has a clear 'Terms of Reference' providing an effective source of scrutiny, challenge and assurance regarding the arrangements for managing risk and maintaining an effective control environment.
+The terms have been reviewed and the tenure of the Chair extended.